9 Things You Need to Know About Being an Au Pair in New Zealand

-Before you plan being an au pair in New Zealand…
+Before you plan to be an au pair in New Zealand…

 … Here are some things you really need to know!
-You probably already know that being an au pair is great way to work with kids, an awesome way to see the world, and the best way to dive right into another culture.
+You probably already know that being an au pair is a great way to work with kids, an awesome way to see the world, and the best way to dive right into another culture.
 However, before you start making this huge life-changing decision into a reality, there are some things you need to know about being an au pair in New Zealand.

 Being an au pair is not only extremely rewarding in terms of experience, wage, free accommodation and food, it’s also pretty tough merging into an existing family structure.
 You need to be able to find the right balance of being a part of the family and being an employee.
 That means knowing your rights as a worker in New Zealand too.
 Nevertheless, if you approach au pairing with an open mind and the ability to speak honestly with your hosts should any issues arise, then you’ll have a valuable au pairing experience.
 As for the more practical planning points you need to consider, we’ll list those below!

 1. There are two ways of finding an au pair job in New Zealand

 Finding an au pair opportunity can be done in two ways: with an au pair agency or on job boards.
 Au pair agencies is the way to go if you want full support during your au pair job search.
 Agencies can pair you with their network of host families.
 They require both the au pair and host families to meet certain requirements so both parties get the best and fair experience.
 Of course, this means there is a fee to use these services however if you apply when you are already in NZ, some agencies may waive their fee and only charge you for the police check fee of NZ$10.
 Alternatively, some host families prefer to advertise au pair positions on job boards (like the BackpackerGuide.NZ job board) where they can set their own rules and conditions.
 Plus, it’s free.